thegworld/gtx-browser/docs/linux/debugging.md

 #### Getting renderer subprocesses into gdb

-Since Chromium itself spawns the renderers, it can be tricky to grab a particular with gdb.
+Since GTx Browser itself spawns the renderers, it can be tricky to grab a particular with gdb.
 This command does the trick:

 ```